KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 without inversion,
 for its gaze has never turned.

-Its declivity is not a fall—
+Its declivity is not a fall —
 it is the **recall of order**,
 entering the field of its forgetting.